klevultd/frontend-sdk/packages/klevu-core/README.md

 ### Result object

 `KlevuFetch()` result object contains raw API response and handy helpers to get results.
-Use `getSuggestionsById()` to fetch suggestions results and `getQueriesById()` for search results. `next()` is nice helper to fetch next results set with same queries and modifiers. `next()` is defined only if there are more results available.
+Use `getSuggestionsById()` to fetch suggestions results and `getQueriesById()` for search results. `next()` is a nice helper to fetch the next results set with the same queries and modifiers. `next()` is defined only if there are more results available.

-`getQueriesById()` result contains metadata for query, result records and possible event functions for providing click events to search, category merchandising and recommendations.
+`getQueriesById()` result contains metadata for query, the result records and possible event functions for providing click events to search, category merchandising and recommendations.

+Calling these event functions returns a function to use to send events to Klevu.
+[See definition these functions from here](./src/models/KlevuResultEvent.ts)

-### Platform specific guides
+### Platform-specific guides

 - [React with Material UI](../../examples/react/README.md)
 - [Vue 3](../../examples/vue/README.md)